Gösta Olson

 Gustaf Adolf "Gösta" Olson (10 May 1883 – 23 January 1966) was a Swedish gymnast and fencer who competed in the 1908 Summer Olympics.
 He was part of the Swedish gymnastics team that won the all-around gold medal, and was eliminated in the first round of the individual épée event.
+He was a member of the fencing club Föreningen för Fäktkonstens Främjande.